JoaoNini75/AuctionPI/README.md

 - List of auctions that a given user created;
 - List of auctions that a given user bid on;
 - List of questions of a given auction.

+Other important features/implementation details (will) include:
+- Use of the scheduling features of Spring Boot to make an auction close;
+- Security with tokens;
+- A recommendation system;
+- Unit tests;
+- Documentation.